OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4953.md

 # Event ID 4953: Windows Firewall ignored a rule because it could not be parsed.

 ## Description
-Event ID 4953: Windows Firewall ignored a rule because it could not be parsed.
+This event generates if Windows Firewall was not able to parse Windows Firewall rule for some reason.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|